fredup/fredup.github.io/README.md

 **Requires Ruby 2.1.2**

-If you have this, skip ahead, if not head over to your command line (e.g. Terminal) `cd` to where you cloned the repo and run the following:
+If you have bundler, skip ahead, if not head over to your command line (e.g. Terminal) and run the following (this installs bundler globally)…

 ```bash
 gem install bundler